Skip to content

 In the meantime, TSA employees have been working without pay, missing their first full paychecks last week.
 More than 300 agents have resigned, while many have called out sick, leading to bottlenecks at checkpoints nationwide.

-Many travelers at PHL have been allowed three to four hours ahead of their flight time to get through security.
+Many travelers at PHL have allowed three to four hours ahead of their flight time to get through security.

 Robbie Mahallati from Philly was headed to Fort Lauderdale Tuesday afternoon.
 He found lines at Terminal D long, but moving.
-“I come here quite a bit and usually I go right up to the twirly area,” he said, “but we are backed up into the hallway area and that is long."
+"I come here quite a bit and usually I go right up to the twirly area," he said, "but we are backed up into the hallway area, and that is long."

 When it comes to the TSA agents working without pay, he said he feels bad for them, but would rather not get into the politics of the situation.

-“I think we shouldn't be in this situation.
+"I think we shouldn't be in this situation.
 I think during this time when they shut us down, Congress should not get paid.
-That's what I honestly think,” he said, “and they should also not be able to escort through Pre-Check.
+That's what I honestly think," he said, "and they should also not be able to escort through PreCheck.
 I think they should stand in line and not get paid along with the other people."

-As for Benzenhaffer, she said she might not do the same if she were in their shoes.
+Benzenhaffer said she might not do the same if she were in their shoes.

 "I think if that were me, I probably wouldn't just show up to work like most normal people wouldn't.
 So they're kind of heroes, really."